Bali Museum

+The Bali Museum is an art and history museum in Denpasar, Bali, Indonesia.
+Established in 1931, it houses collections relating to Balinese art, culture and history.
+The museum stands on the eastern side of Taman Puputan, the central square of Denpasar.

 Description

-The museum was built in 1931 by architect P.J.
-Moojen, near the location of the former royal palace of Denpasar, which had been burnt to the ground during the Dutch intervention in Bali (1906), and used it as a model for its outside walls and courtyards.
+The museum was built in 1931 by the architect P.J.
+Moojen, near the site of the former royal palace of Denpasar, which had been burnt to the ground during the Dutch intervention in Bali (1906).
+The palace served as a model for the museum's outer walls and courtyards.

+Collections

-There are four main buildings inside the museum, Tabanan displaying theatrical masks and musical instruments, Karangasem sculptures and paintings, Buleleng textiles, and Timur with archeological finds.
+The museum has four main buildings.
+Tabanan houses theatrical masks and musical instruments, Karangasem contains sculptures and paintings, Buleleng displays textiles, and Timur houses archaeological finds.

-It is located on the east side of the central square of Denpasar, Taman Puputan.